2026 USDA break-even prices: corn ~$5.00/bu, soybeans ~$12.27/bu, wheat ~$7.96/bu

 What This Calculator Does

 This break-even yield calculator determines the minimum crop yield per acre needed to cover all production costs at a given market price.
-It uses 2026 USDA data showing estimated national break-even prices of approximately $5.00 per bushel for corn, $12.27 for soybeans, and $7.96 for wheat, all above the projected marketing year average prices, confirming continued margin pressure for producers.
-The tool also calculates the break-even price (minimum price needed at average yield), yield cushion (how far above or below break-even the expected yield falls), and total farm-level profit or loss projections.
+It also calculates the break-even price at a given yield, the yield cushion (how far above or below break-even your expected yield falls), and total farm-level profit or loss projections.
+It uses 2026 USDA data as defaults and accepts your actual farm-specific cost inputs for a personalized analysis.
+Government program payments and crop insurance indemnities can be entered to show their effect on reducing the effective break-even.

 The Formula

-Break-even yield is the total cost per acre (variable plus fixed) divided by the expected market price per unit.
-If corn costs $905 per acre to produce and the market price is $4.20 per bushel, the break-even yield is 215 bushels per acre.
-The break-even price reverses the calculation: $905 cost divided by 181 bushels average yield equals $5.00 per bushel, meaning corn must sell for at least $5.00 to cover costs at average yields.
-Government payments and crop insurance indemnities reduce the effective cost, lowering both break-even thresholds.
+Break-even yield divides total cost per acre (variable costs plus fixed costs) by the expected market price per unit.
+If corn costs $905/acre to produce and the market price is $4.20/bu, you need $905 / $4.20 = 215.5 bu/acre to cover all costs.
+Break-even price reverses the calculation: $905 / 181 bu/ac national average = $5.00/bu, meaning corn must sell at $5.00 or higher to cover costs at average yields.
+When government payments and insurance indemnities are included, they reduce the effective cost per acre, lowering both break-even thresholds.

 Step-by-Step Example